AusClimateService/npcp/reports/phase1/phase1_report.md

 is the production of next-generation national-scale climate projections.
 A primary data source for those projections is the CMIP6 ensemble, but that dataset does not provide regional-scale or unbiased information.
-For many applications (e.g. regional impact modelling), that means some form of downscaling and bias correction is required.
+For many applications (e.g. regional impact modelling, metrics that involve absolute thresholds), that means some form of downscaling and bias correction is required.
 A number of modelling groups have used RCMs to dynamically downscale CMIP6 data over Australia, but the resulting CORDEX-CMIP6 dataset still has substantial biases